idfive/Developer-Documentation/docs/back-end/drupal/drupal-sitebuilding.md

 This would result in an output of `<div class="section section-basic_page section-PARAGRAPH_TYPE">` as a wrapper for each widget.

-## Recomended contrib modules
+## Recommended contrib modules

-See the [idfive Automation Library](https://bitbucket.org/idfivellc/idfive-automation-library) script, [Add ICL Modules](https://bitbucket.org/idfivellc/idfive-automation-library/src/master/drupal/general/partials/add_icl_modules.sh) for an up to date list of what idfive reccomends as a baseline.
+See the [idfive Automation Library](https://bitbucket.org/idfivellc/idfive-automation-library) script, [Add ICL Modules](https://bitbucket.org/idfivellc/idfive-automation-library/src/master/drupal/general/partials/add_icl_modules.sh) for an up to date list of what idfive recommends as a baseline.

-### Recomended contrib modules via the IAL
+### Recommended contrib modules via the IAL

 Install the [idfive Automation Library](https://bitbucket.org/idfivellc/idfive-automation-library) and run the [Add ICL Modules](https://bitbucket.org/idfivellc/idfive-automation-library/src/master/drupal/general/partials/enable_icl_modules.sh) script.